-Thanks for visiting my website, welcome.
 I'm a photographer in Santa Fe, New Mexico.
-Just like anyone, I hate to put myself in a box, but some of my favorite activities include architectural photography, candid portraiture, and macro/product photography.
+Just like anyone, I hate to put myself in a box, but some of my favorite activities include architectural photography, animal portraits, candid portraiture, and macro/product photography.

 Every picture I take is a puzzle, a challenge, a unique little game with more than one unique solution.
-As an award-winning jazz pianist with over 40 years of experience on my instrument, I love the improvisational aspect of photography as well.
-(You can check my award-winning group Kodama Trio on the web, and a little of my own music can be found at mullicious.com if you're interested, and I have albums for sale on Bandcamp.)
+As a professional musician with over 40 years of experience on my instrument, I love the improvisational aspect of photography as well.
+(You can check out my award-winning group Kodama Trio on the web, and a little of my own music can be found at mullicious.com if you're interested.)

 Marshall Karp fans: In Marshall Karp’s novels about L.A. detectives Lomax & Biggs, the character “Muller” loves The Simpsons and plays jazz piano.
 He’s married to a Danish woman who takes in stray dogs whenever anyone asks.
 And he’s a technologist who helps the detectives solve crimes.
 He eventually gets fed up with his involvement with music and finds that his deepening passion for photography in his non-work time even helps solve a crime.
 I don’t solve crimes and I don't say "dude" nearly as much as the guy in Marshall's book, but otherwise, I’m a whole lot like that person.
 Marshall Karp is a friend, a mentor, and my former boss from my days working in the zany dotcom boom and bust in New York, and the development of his Muller character is – not coincidentally – closely tied to the development of at least one actual Muller.